clawfire/tepid/README.md

 # Tepid

 Tepid is a lightweight typography theme, with many colors in orange tone.
 It's a Casper (default Ghost theme) fork, so if you like Ghost there's a big chance that you will love Tepid.
-It's a [Ghost](http://ghost.org) theme created for my [Blog](http://wcsantos.com).
+It's a [Ghost](http://ghost.org) theme created for my [Blog](http://clawfire.net).

-I not going to use versions for this project, so maybe if you really wanna see the status of the theme, you can visit my [blog](http://wcsantos.com) and look around.
+This project is a fork originaly made by [wcsantos](http://wcsantos.com) .

 ## Copyright & License